Prabhat Kumar College: Science

 The science faculty consists of the departments of Physics, Chemistry, Mathematics, Computer Science and Application, Anthropology, Botany, Zoology, Physiology, Nutrition, and Aquaculture Management.

 Arts and Commerce

-The arts and commerce faculty consists of the departments of Bengali, English, Sanskrit, History, Geography, Political Science, Philosophy, Economics, Education, Physical Education, Music, Sociology, and Commerce.
+The arts and commerce faculty consists of the departments of Bengali, English, Education, Sanskrit, History, Geography, Political Science, Philosophy, Economics, Physical Education, Music, Sociology, Commerce.

 Accreditation

 In 2022, Prabhat Kumar College is re-accredited and awarded Grade A by the National Assessment and Accreditation Council (NAAC).
 Previously in March 2007, this college was awarded B+ grade by the NAAC.
 This college is recognized by the University Grants Commission (UGC).